xiaohunying/notes/machine-learning/README.md

 Reduce data from n-dimensions to k-dimensions

-## Application: Dimensionality Reduction
+**Application of PCA**: Dimensionality Reduction

-- Data Compression
-- Data Visualization
+- Data Compression: reduce memory/disk needed to store data, or speed up learning algorithm.
+- Data Visualization: reduce dimension to 2 or 3 so that we can plot 2D or 3D data.
+- Bad use of PCA: to prevent overfitting.

 ## [u, s, v] = svd(sigma)